Dario-DB/GenerationSpain-Project1/README.md

 Working group project (4): CRUD console application for backoffice management of a movie repository written in Java

 In this project we programmed a films managment application and we covered the following topics.
- -Java POO (encapsulation, inheritance, abstraction) -Basic testing with JUnit
+1. Java POO (encapsulation, inheritance, abstraction)
+2. Basic testing with JUnit
- -exception handling
+3. exception handling
- -I/O (reading, writting) files.
+4. I/O (reading, writting) files.
- -JavaDoc
+5. JavaDoc
- -multilayer programming (data, model, services, control)
+6. multilayer programming (data, model, services, control)